sieverssj/indy-civic-ai/src/assistants/operator/README.md

 ### delegate_assistants

-`delegate_assistants` takes an `assistantId` and a `message` and invokes the given assistant with the given message and returns its response.
+`delegate_assistants` takes an `assistantId`, a `message`, and an optional `threadId` and invokes the given assistant with the given message and returns its response.
+The `threadId` is returned from previous calls and is used for conversation continuity.

-CONSIDER: Should this also take a `threadId` as a parameter?
-Are there cases where the operator will have an ongoing conversation with a sub-assistant?